platformsh/platformsh-docs/docs/src/guides/django/local/tethered.md

 {{% guides/local-ddev-note name="Django" link="/guides/django/local/ddev" %}}
 {{< /note >}}

 On Platform.sh, you have the option to connect a locally running application to service containers on an active environment.

-## Setting up

-### Assumptions
+{{% guides/local-requirements %}}

-{{% guides/django-local-assumptions %}}
+{{% guides/django/local-assumptions %}}

 Assuming you have followed the [Django deployment guide](/guides/django/deploy), your `settings.py` should contain a Platform.sh specific block that looks like the below: